hasnat/redux-modules/docs/motivation.md

 ## Defining state transformations

-A state transformation is made up of the following:
+A state transformation is made up of an action constant, an action creator, and a reducer function.
+The Redux community has come up with two strategies for organizing these pieces.
-- an action constant
-- an action creator
-- a reducer function

-One strategy is to divide these pieces into separate files:
+The first strategy is to divide these pieces into separate files:
 ```
 actions/
   todos.js